Honoré Joseph Antoine Ganteaume: Service in the American War of Independence

 In 1778, with the intervention of France in the American Revolutionary War, Ganteaume enlisted in the French Royal Navy as an auxiliary officer, while Fier Rodrigue was purchased into naval service as a 54-gun ship of the line.
-Fier Rodrigue escorted a convoy to America, and attached to a division under Lamotte-Picquet in the fleet of Admiral d'Estaing.
+Fier Rodrigue escorted a convoy to America, and attached to a division under Toussaint-Guillaume Picquet de la Motte in the fleet of Admiral Charles Henri Hector, Count of Estaing.

-In the fleet of Admiral d'Estaing, Ganteaume took part in the Capture of Grenada and in the Siege of Savannah.
-In 1781, he was promoted to auxiliary Frigate Lieutenant, and appointed to command the fluyt Marlborough in a convoy bound for the Indies and escorted by Suffren.
+In the fleet of Admiral d'Estaing, Ganteaume took part in the capture of Grenada and siege of Savannah.
+In 1781, he was promoted to auxiliary frigate lieutenant, and appointed to command the fluyt Marlborough in a convoy bound for the East Indies and escorted by Pierre André de Suffren.

 From 1781 to 1785, Ganteaume served on the frigate Surveillante He was promoted to Fireship Captain in 1784, and sub-Lieutenant in 1786.

 Upon his return at the peace, Ganteaume was granted permission to return to the service of the Mississippi Company.
 He successively commanded the Indiamen Maréchal de Ségur, bound for Chian, and Prince de Condé and Constitution, bound for the Indies.
 In 1793, he was captured on an Indiaman and imprisoned by the British; released, he returned to the Navy, with the rank of Lieutenant.
 He served on the 74-gun Jupiter for a campaign in the Atlantic Ocean.